 Fixed Rate Loans means that the interest rate on your home loan is secured for a term agreed with your lender.
 Variable Rate Loans change their rates based on market conditions.

-Feel at home with Home Loans by understanding the difference between fixed and variable interest rates.
+Greater Together is helping you understand the difference between fixed and variable interest rates.

 If your home loan has a variable interest rate, the lender can increase or decrease the interest rate on your loan at any time.
 This means your loan repayments will vary as your mortgage lender changes their rate.

 With a fixed interest rate loan, the interest will remain fixed for the term you choose.
 This might be one year, it might be five years.
 No matter how much variable interest rates change, your rate will stay the same, for that period of time.